red-dev-inc/zavax-oracle/security/threat-model.md

 ## Overview of ZavaX Oracle Under Normal Operations

-The [ZavaX Oracle](https://zavax-oracle.red.dev) is a permissioned Avalanche L1 operating on the Avalanche Fuji Test Network.
+The [ZavaX Oracle](https://zavax-oracle.red.dev) is a permissioned (proof-of-authority) Avalanche L1 operating on the Avalanche Fuji Test Network.
 Its purpose is to serve as an oracle of blocks written to the Zcash mainnet chain, reaching consensus and recording these in its own chain.
 Here is what the website UI looks like:

 ![Can't display the website screenshot](images/zavaxoraclewebsite.png)